Regenerative fashion is the future.

 Simply put, we have too much carbon in our atmosphere and too little in our soils.

 Conventional ways of farming fiber include deep tilling, mono-cropping, and liberal use of pesticides all of which lead to depleted soil, which can’t draw down carbon or support biodiversity.
-Through regenerative agricultural practices we can rejuvenate the land and enhance the soil’s ability to capture and store carbon.
+Through regenerative agricultural practices that are rooted in Indigenous land stewardship, we can rejuvenate the land and enhance the soil’s ability to capture and store carbon.

 Read more about our regenerative farming partners below.